-You will, however, occasionally see unverified profiles on Stitch, which are tagged with the "Unverified" badge as shown below:
+You will, however, occasionally see unverified profiles on Stitch, which are tagged with the light green Basic badge as shown below:

 This has caused a little confusion for some members, so this article outlines when and why you might expect to see unverified profiles on Stitch.

 Let's start with some background about verification, before explaining why unverified profiles may appear.

 This sometimes gets lost in any conversation about unverified profiles, but just because someone has an Unverified badge, it doesn't mean they are a scammer.
 In fact, 99% of the people who sign up for a Stitch account are real people.

 In by far the majority of cases, the Unverified badge doesn't indicate someone is not trustworthy.
 It just indicates they haven't been able, willing, or motivated enough to get verified yet.

 In all three cases, we all want to do what we can to convince them to get verified!

 This one may seem obvious, but ALL Stitch members start out as unverified.
 And for many new members, the verification step can be daunting.
 It's certainly more difficult than simply signing up for a site like Facebook -- it wouldn't be much use to anyone if it wasn't.

 Most new members will only verify their accounts when they are certain that Stitch is a community they really want to join.
 And we have found that the #1 reason that usually happens is when they hear from an existing member of the community.